AdamaJava/adamajava/docs/qsv/index.md

 input_file = (*) Req, the control/normal bam with full path.
 Must be co-ordinate sorted.

 [control/size_1]
-rgid = Req, Read Group ID.
+rgid = Req, read Group ID.
 lower = (*) Req, lower insert size. upper = (*) Req, upper insert size. name = Opt, sample name which may indicate read group id, name or type.
 Def=<empty string>.
 ~~~~

 ### `output` option under [general] section
-Each qsv run will create an new folder named in a random uuid string, hence all qsv results will be output to that folder (\<output>/\<random uuid>/). the output under [general] should be full path otherwise it will create under execution directory.
+Each time the qsv is run, a new folder under the output directory will be created, containing all the outputs.
+This new folder is named as a random uuid: \<output>/\<random uuid>/.
+The output directory has to be specified,  with the full path to the `output` option under [general] section, otherwise it will output to the execution directory.
- * eg. "output=qsv" will result to: "./qsv/\<random uuid>/"; <br />
+ * eg. if "output=qsv", then "./qsv/\<random uuid>/" will be created; <br />
- * eg. "output=." will result to: "./\<random uuid>/"; <br />
+ * eg. if "output=.", then "./\<random uuid>/" will be created; <br />
- * eg. "output=/user/home/qsv" will result to "/user/home/qsv/\<random uuid>". <br />
+ * eg. if "output=/user/home/qsv", then "/user/home/qsv/\<random uuid>" will be created. <br />

-Unless command line option "--uuid" is used, then an user specified UUID string will be specified.
+Unless command line option "--uuid" is used, then the new output folder will be named as user specified UUID.
 In above example, a sub folder named as user specified UUID
- * eg. "output=qsv" will result to: "./qsv/\<user specified uuid>/"; <br />
+ * eg. if "output=qsv", then "./qsv/\<user specified uuid>/" will be created; <br />
- * eg. "output=/user/home/qsv" will result to "/user/home/qsv/\<user specified uuid>/". <br />
+ * eg. if "output=/user/home/qsv", then "/user/home/qsv/\<user specified uuid>/" will be created. <br />

 ### `tiled_aligner` option under [general] section
 a file containing 13-mer motifs, and their locations in a genome, generated by our in house tool, q3TiledAligner.

 ### `sv_analysis` option under [general] section

-qsv has two analysis modes: pair (Discordant pair)  and clip (Soft clipping).
-They can run separately or together. it has been tested with:
+The qsv has two analysis modes: pair (Discordant pair)  and clip (Soft clipping).
+They can run separately or together.
+It has been tested with:
  * SOLiD long-mate paired and paired-end sequencing data mapped using bioscope or lifescope (discordant pair mode only).
  * Illumina paired-end sequencing data mapped using BWA (discordant pair and soft clipping modes).
  * Illumina long mate paired sequencing data mapped using BWA (discordant pair and soft clipping modes).